 What is Coconut Aminos?

 Many people often use coconut aminos or coconut amino sauce as a healthier alternative to soy sauce.
 They mainly replace it in Asian dishes.
 Consequently, they made coconut aminos with coconut nectar or sap.
 Then aged by naturally fermenting it with added sea salt.
 Coconut aminos is not only a healthier replacement condiment with 70% less sodium and sweeter than standard soy sauce.
 It is also low calorie, low glycemic and allergy friendly.
 In addition, it is gluten free, soy free, non-GMO, paleo, kosher, vegan, certified organic and MSG free.

 Furthermore, coconut aminos has a nice balance of sweet, savoury, rich, buttery flavour.
 Typically, they use coconut aminos in stir fries, stews, braises, casserole, dressings, dipping sauce and marinade.
 Additionally, they usually use coconut nectar or sap to make a mixture of foodstuff.
 For example, syrup, sugar, vinegar and other sauces in Southeast Asia.
 You can buy coconut aminos in health food stores or online stores.
 You need to store the coconut aminos in the fridge once you open the bottle.

 History of Zucchini

-Zucchini or courgette (Cucurbita pepo) is a summer squash that belongs to the gourd family, Cucurbitaceae, like all squashes and pumpkins.
-They are usually harvested immature with soft and tender edible skin before their rinds harden like pumpkin and butternut squash, winter squashes that have hard and inedible skin.
-Zucchini skin is most commonly dark green but can also come in light green, and a related hybrid, the golden zucchini can be orange or deep yellow in colour.
+Zucchini or courgette (Cucurbita pepo) is a summer squash that belongs to the gourd family, Cucurbitaceae.
+Just like all squash and pumpkin.
+Farmers usually harvest immature zucchini with soft and tender edible skin before their rinds harden.
+Just like pumpkin and butternut squash, winter squash that have hard and inedible skin.
+Zucchini skin is most commonly dark green but can also come in light green.
+Moreover, a related hybrid, the golden zucchini can be orange or deep yellow in colour.

 Zucchini as food